grafana/grafana/style_guides/documentation-style-guide.md

 ### File naming conventions

-Files that are displayed in the help system should have names that are all lowercase, no spaces.
+- Files that are displayed in the help system should have names that are all lowercase, no spaces.
 Use hyphens instead of spaces.
 Example: glossary.md
+- Documentation file names should match the title.

-Files that are internal references only should be all uppercase except the file extension.
+- Internal reference file names should be all uppercase except the file extension.
 Example: CONTRIBUTING.md

 ### Headings